deathbeds/ipydrawio/py_packages/ipydrawio/README.md

   - **NOTE**: this relies on being able to install `puppeteer` (and other **arbitrary dependencies** with `jlpm` for now **when first used**
     - _we'll figure out a better approach soon enough_
-- `pip install ipydrawio-export`
+- `pip install ipydrawio-export` or
+  `conda install -c conda-forge ipydrawio-export`

-> For example:
+> For example to install all the dependencies:
 >
 > ```bash
-> conda install -yc conda-forge nodejs=12
+> conda install -yc conda-forge ipydrawio-export
-> pip install ipydrawio-export
 > ```

 ## Open Source